tlapack/tlapack/examples/fortranModule_caxpy/README.md

 You will find the executable inside the `build` directory.

 2. Using `make` on the same directory of [example_fortranModule_caxpy.f90](example_fortranModule_caxpy.f90).
-In this case, you should edit `make.inc` to set the \<T\>LAPACK include and library directories.
+In this case, you may need to edit `make.inc` to set the environment variables needed by [Makefile](Makefile).
 After a successful build, the executable will be in the current directory.

 ** Note that the module file `tlapack.mod` is installed in the root of the \<T\>LAPACK include directory.
 This file is mandatory for both builds.
 If the module was not correctly installed, one may compile it using the following rules